uvic-teach/project-m1-team8/milestone2wiki.md

 - Ref Fragment for checking ED Load

 __Process__:

--User can press button to book ED if their triage has deemed it nessecary for them to visit the ED -Booking service checks ED Load and if possible requests ED Booking from Local Health Service -Local Health service confirms booking, and then user interface displays booking status to user -When the users booking time comes, they are notified and given a time to show up.
+- User can press button to book ED if their triage has deemed it nessecary for them to visit the ED
+- Booking service checks ED Load and if possible requests ED Booking from Local Health Service
+- Local Health service confirms booking, and then user interface displays booking status to user
+- When the users booking time comes, they are notified and given a time to show up.
--If the user does not show up in time, their booking is cancelled.
+- If the user does not show up in time, their booking is cancelled.
--Alternatively, a user can request to cancel their booking.
+- Alternatively, a user can request to cancel their booking.
--If the user confirms their request the booking is cancelled, otherwise the booking remains in the system.
+- If the user confirms their request the booking is cancelled, otherwise the booking remains in the system.

 ### Use Case UC-06 Check ER Queue Load
 ![Check ER Status](assets/images/Check_Ed_Status.png)